-(From the E-i-C: The guest post this week is from Eve Purdy, a final year medical student at Queen’s University.
+(The guest post this week is from Eve Purdy, a final year medical student at Queen’s University.
 She discusses how technology is changing learning processes in the current generation of graduates based on a recent study she conducted.

 Check out Eve’s excellent blog that documents her experiences in medical school.

 Purdy E, Thoma B, Bednarcyzk J, Migneault D, Sherbino J. The use of free online educational resources by Canadian emergency medicine residents and program directors.
 2015 CJEM 17(2):101-106.

 One role of educators is to teach appropriate stewardship of educational materials, but there is a new kid in town changing the game, the online education resource (OER).
 OERs are becoming increasingly prominent in education and generational trends suggest that the current cohort of learners will be drawn to non-traditional, online resources to a greater extent than their teachers.
 Our recent evaluation of Canadian emergency medicine physicians showed that this trend is in fact a reality in medical education with learners using podcasts, vodcasts, wikis and file sharing sites more frequently than their program directors.

 More than simple quantitative differences in the usage of OERs, we also found that residents and program directors have distinct priorities when they choose resources- learners seem to more highly prioritize entertainment value while PDs select for well-referenced material.
 Despite differential use of OERs and conflicting priorities when selecting educational resources, learners still place high value on faculty referral to specific learning resources.